Koubek/nav-docker-examples/swarm_winauth/README.md

 **Note:** Docker 17.06 or higher is required.

 This example guide you through the Docker Swarm initialization process.
 Next we will use [Docker Secrets](https://docs.docker.com/engine/swarm/secrets/) to securely store our password in a strongly encrypted storage provided by Docker.
-And in the last step we will create a [Docker Service](https://docs.docker.com/engine/reference/commandline/service_create/) that will consume previously created password and will use it in the derived container to complete windows account credentials of your Windows user.
+Then we will create a [Docker Service](https://docs.docker.com/engine/reference/commandline/service_create/) that will consume previously created password and will use it in the derived container to complete windows account credentials of your Windows user.
+And in the last step we will scale the service to see how easily can be scaled NAV services using Docker Swarm.

 **Note:** What **Docker Service** concept means and how does it work can be seen here: [How services work](https://docs.docker.com/engine/swarm/how-swarm-mode-works/services/).